 Paris Maritime Museum, has interesting collections of shipmodels.
 Housed in the Palais de Chaillot, facing the Eiffel Tower on the Seine river banks, the Musée de la Marine, its French name, is a good introduction to the history of the maritime world.
-The museum is undergoing massive renovation work and is closed until 2021.
+The museum is undergoing massive renovation work and is closed until further notice.
 Visit top Paris museums.

 Housed in the western wing of Palais de Chaillot, the Musée de la marine (Paris Maritime Museum) displays a great collection of ship scale models from the 17th century to the present time.
 The Musée de la Marine is closed for renovation, but is is possible to see its collections.
-Details.

 In 1783, Frenchman Claude Jouffroy Abbans was on the Saone in Lyon aboard the Pyroscaphe.
 This steamboat was propelled by a paddle wheel system with transmission rack.
 Its achievement was particularly good and certainly promising: hull ash and oak lined siding, figurehead representing a greyhound head boxwood.